MyoHub/myosuite/docs/source/challenge-doc.rst

         - Goal   = value[3]
         - The rest = value[4]

-    - Finger tip location is accessed by an index i for each finger tips.
-The index i is in [0-4] and the location of finger 0 (thumb) can acccessed by obs_dict['fin0']

-    - Start and Goal positions are 2 dimensional because the height of the two pillars will be constant
+    - Start and Goal positions are 3 dimensional but the height of the two pillars are the same

     - Hand reaching error measures the distance between the hand and the object